 Discussion

 A manualised approach to DIALOG+ was intended to apply consistency to the implementation of the intervention amongst practicing clinicians in CMHTs, and expand the therapeutic potential of the tool by introducing basic principles of CBT and SFT.
-The resulting DIALOG+ intervention may reflect more the principles of SFT than CBT, though CBT experts agreed that it was totally CBT-compatible.
+The resulting DIALOG+ intervention may reflect more the principles of SFT than CBT, though CBT experts agreed that it was CBT-compatible.
 As such, it has been described as a solution-focused intervention in the implementation of the trial and throughout the remainder of this report.
 Subsequent chapters report the development of a corresponding training programme for DIALOG+, and systematic evaluation of the new intervention.

 Study B2: Development of DIALOG+ training programme

-This study refers to Module B3 in the original application.

 Introduction

 In the original DIALOG trial, clinicians were not formally trained in administering DIALOG.
 They were provided with the software on hand-held palmtops and it was assumed that the procedure would be intuitive and self-explanatory, i.e. that the patient would guide the patient through the questionnaire in a collaborative process, that they would review the DIALOG ratings and compare with previous sessions, and that this information would be used to inform treatment.
 Yet, the video clip study described in Study A1, Chapter 2, revealed that the tool was implemented in various ways that deviated from this assumption.
-In order to better implement the new DIALOG+ intervention in a RCT, a brief training programme was devised.
+Study B1 specifically manualised the intervention, incorporating a solution-focused approach to problems when responding to patients’ ratings, now referred to as ‘DIALOG+’.
+In order to better implement the new DIALOG+ intervention in a randomised controlled trial, a brief training programme was devised, described here.

 Methods